 Barrister (Call Date: 2002)

 Juliet is a Criminal Barrister, who, defends and prosecutes a broad spectrum of crime; in particular, Juliet specialises in all serious sex crimes, assault, burglary, all kinds of fraud, drug supply and importation and firearms.
-Juliet is a qualified mediator for EA Law - East Anglian Chambers and works in cases involving young adults and children.
-Juliet has successfully represented soldiers at Court Martial Hearings and is keen to accept all kinds of work on behalf of Her Majesty's armed forces.
+Juliet is a qualified mediator for East Anglian Chambers and works in cases involving young adults and children.
+She also accepts instructions direct from the public on a direct access basis.

 Juliet is a Grade 3 Prosecutor for the Crown Prosecution Service (“CPS”) and is on the CPS Rape Panel.
 Further, Juliet is on the Attorney General’s list, and thus formerly prosecuted for the Revenue and Customs Prosecutions Office and the DWP and continues to prosecute for those bodies now that have merged with the CPS.